 Zöe Horsham, Ashleigh Haydock-Symonds, and Hirotaka Imada revised the designs and experimental materials, wrote the analysis scripts, conducted the data analyses, and drafted the manuscript for submission.

 Hiu Ching Tai, Wing Lam Lau , Tsz Lui Shum, and Yuqing Zeng designed the study, developed the experimental materials for each study respectively, and wrote an initial draft of the Registered Report Stage 1.
-Hiu Tang Chow provided feedback and guidance in initial stages.
+Hiu Tang Chow provided feedback and guidance in the initial stages.

 Gilad Feldman guided the replication efforts, supervised each step in the project, ran data collection and conducted the pre-registration, and edited the manuscript for submission.